jeroen94704/klepcbgen/README.md

 # KLE PCB Generator

 This script takes a json file exported from the online [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/) and generates a KiCAD schematic and layout out of this.
-The resulting schematic is pretty much complete: it contains all key switches connected in rows and columns, a functional control circuit built around the ATmega32U4 (including external crystal, reset switch and a USB connector) and mounting holes.
+The resulting schematic is pretty much complete: it contains all key switches connected in rows and columns, a functional control circuit built around the ATmega32U4 (including external crystal, reset switch, programming header and a USB connector) and mounting holes.
 The layout is only partly connected, but most crucially it contains all switches in the right positions (including holes for stabilizers for keys that need it).

 # Features